Kaua-Rbs/hello-world/README.md

 # hello-world
 for familiarizing with the platform
-'some piece of code'
+`some piece of code`